-A wash sale results when you incur a capital loss, and then buy the same security back within a 30-day window before or after the capital loss is incurred.
-This rule is designed to prevent investors from taking capital losses in one year and then immediately buying back the stock.
 The IRS specifically states that wash sale rules only apply to securities.
 Cryptocurrencies are property, not securities, as defined by IRS guidance.
-This means that wash sales rules do not apply to cryptocurrency at this time.
+This means that as of now, wash sales rules do not apply to cryptocurrencies—however, this could change in the future.

 Whenever total capital gains and losses for the year add up to a negative number, a net capital loss is incurred.
 If the net capital loss is less than or equal to $3,000 ($1,500 if you are married and filing a separate tax return), then that entire capital loss can be used to offset other types of income—like the income from your job.